Bruce Vento Nature Sanctuary: Management

-Owned and operated by the City of Saint Paul, the sanctuary lies within the National Park Service's Mississippi River and Recreation Area.
-The Lower Phalen Creek Project, an active community-led partnership, assists with ongoing restoration, volunteer activities and interpretation in coordination with Historic Saint Paul.
-The Trust for Public Land led acquisition efforts and interns from the Community Design Center of Minnesota's East Side Youth Conservation Corps work to restore the site's ecology and act as student naturalists.
-Neighborhood organizations, including the Dayton's Bluff Community Council and Friends of Swede Hollow, are closely involved in the sanctuary and the adjacent Swede Hollow Park.
+Owned by the City of Saint Paul, the sanctuary lies within the National Park Service's Mississippi River and Recreation Area.
+The Trust for Public Land led acquisition efforts in the early 2000s and interns from the Community Design Center of Minnesota (now Urban Roots) East Side Youth Conservation Corps worked to restore the site's ecology and act as student naturalists during the initial restoration in 2004 and 2005.
+Neighborhood organizations, including the Dayton's Bluff Community Council and Friends of Swede Hollow, were also involved in the sanctuary while it was being established and continue to steward the adjacent Swede Hollow Park.

-Planned efforts include a direct pedestrian/bicycle trail connection to the Mississippi River and redeveloping the land adjacent to the sanctuary for an interpretive center and other park-related use.
+Now, Wakan Tipi Awanyankapi (WTA), a Native-led nonprofit, is the primary organization supporting the protection and stewardship of this land.
+WTA entered into a co-management agreement with the City of Saint Paul in 2024 to support the ongoing restoration and volunteer activities at the site.
+WTA has also developed a cultural and environmental interpretative center on site, Wakan Tipi Center.